This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

-You can make the pie dough in your food processor or in a mixing bowl.
+You can make the pie dough in your food processor or in a mixing bowl with a pastry cutter.
 Here is a full step by step tutorial on making pie dough.

 - Add the butter.
 Scatter the butter over the top.
 You want to make sure it’s cubed and COLD.

 - Pulse.
 Pulse until the butter and fat are pea-sized.

 - Add water.
 Sprinkle in the ice water with the food processor running and stop until the mixture comes together and is crumbly.
 You want to then dump the contents onto plastic wrap and wrap up into a disc and refrigerate for at least 30 minutes.